What’s the most effective but under-utilized skill in job hunting?

 OK, so how do I network effectively?

-- Know your goal and objective.
-'Let me know if you hear of anything' is rubbish.
-When you're interested in a role and someone can help you, always be crystal clear in exactly how this person can help you.
+- Have a goal for every meeting.
+‘Let me know if you hear of anything’ is rubbish.
+When you’re interested in a role and someone can help you, always be crystal clear in exactly how this person can help you.
 Is it a reference?
 An insider’s take on the industry?
 Send your CV along?
 An introduction to someone in the field?

 - Make the person like you – a.k.a. good communication skills.
 The phrase ‘good communication skills’ is misplaced and confusing.
 It’s much better to think in simpler terms – you need to make the person you’re networking with like you.
 That means don’t talk over or ignore the person, be attentive, be interesting.
 If you become friends, they’ll want to help you.

 - Ask for advice and help, not a job.
-Asking for a job as soon as you meet someone is like asking for sex on your first date.
-Before starters.
-It just doesn't work that way.
-Make it clear that you're asking for advice on how to apply, more information on roles, and always be appreciative with whatever help you're given.
+Asking for a job as soon as you meet someone can immediately set you off on the wrong foot.
+It just doesn’t work that way.
+Make it clear that you’re asking for advice on how to apply, more information on roles, and always be appreciative with whatever help you’re given.

 - Maintain your network.
 Maintaining your job network is just as important as building it.
 Accumulating new contacts can be beneficial, but only if you have the time to nurture the relationships.
 And maintaining your network may not be as hard as it sounds.
 In this day of LinkedIn, Facebook and email, it’s easy to continue to stay in touch, and reach out to people.
 Say hello, send an interesting article, ask about their family.
 It’s the little things that matter.